Aristotle’s

 Is shipping available everywhere in the U.S.?

-What exactly am I preordering?
+What exactly am I purchasing?

-What exactly am I preordering?
+What exactly am I purchasing?

-What are the preorder prices?
-Are taxes or shipping fees included?
+Are taxes or shipping included?

-What are the preorder prices?
-Are taxes or shipping fees included?
+Are taxes or shipping included?

 How does billing work for the membership?